Frequently Asked Questions

 There are small stationary grills on Georges, Grape, Bumpkin, Peddocks, and Lovells Island, as well as Webb Memorial Park.
 Visitors may bring their own quality grill, and their own charcoal and cooking utensils.
 Please remember to let charcoals burn to ash and take all trash home with you after use.
 Grills and open flames of any kind are prohibited on Spectacle, Nut, and Deer Island.

 Georges and Spectacle Island have snack bars with excellent food.
 Both are open seven days a week during the summer season - typically from the third Saturday in June to Labor Day.
 Before and after these dates (fall and spring "shoulder" seasons), the snack bars are open Saturdays, and Sundays.
-Ferries from Boston and Quincy are stocked with snack items and refreshments.
+Ferries from Boston and Hingham are stocked with snack items and refreshments.

 Hiking & Walking